 Buying home electronics can be a daunting task if you do not know what you are looking for.
 Start by defining the ideal product.
 You can even write down features before you start looking at the various retailers in your area.

-If you are buying online this process is easier because you will do everything at the comfort of your house.
-Start by comparing features of the various brands and prices.
+If you are buying online this process is easier because you will do everything in the comfort of your house.
+Start by comparing the features of the various brands and prices.

 After assessing all the available options, you will remain with the product of your choice.
 Only then should you make a purchase.